A long spin period for a sub-Neptune-mass exoplanet: Acknowledgments

 This research has made use of NASA's Astrophysics Data System; the NASA Exoplanet Archive, which is operated by the California Institute of Technology, under contract with the National Aeronautics and Space Administration under the Exoplanet Exploration Program; and the SIMBAD database, operated at CDS, Strasbourg, France.
 The National Geographic Society--Palomar Observatory Sky Atlas (POSS-I) was made by the California Institute of Technology with grants from the National Geographic Society.
 The Oschin Schmidt Telescope is operated by the California Institute of Technology and Palomar Observatory.
 This paper includes data collected by the \textit{Kepler}/K2 mission.
 Funding for the \textit{Kepler}/K2 mission was provided by the NASA Science Mission directorate.

-EMP gratefully acknowledges funding from the Heising-Simons Foundation through their 51 Pegasi b Postdoctoral Fellowship, as well as helpful conversation with Shashank Dholakia (University of Queensland).
+EMP gratefully acknowledges funding from the Heising-Simons Foundation through their 51 Pegasi b Postdoctoral Fellowship, as well as helpful conversation with Shashank Dholakia (University of Queensland) and Prof. Joshua S. Speagle (University of Toronto).
 Z.L.D. would like to thank the generous support of the MIT Presidential Fellowship, the MIT Collamore-Rogers Fellowship, the MIT Teaching Development Fellowship, and to acknowledge that this material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 1745302.
+LAR gratefully acknowledges support from the Research Corporation for Science Advancement through a Cottrell Scholar Award.
+This material is based upon work supported by the National Aeronautics and Space Administration under Grant No. 80NSSC25K7159 issued through the Exoplanets Research Program (XRP).

 \facility{\textit{Kepler}/K2, MAST, ADS}